kristoferek/todo-list-app/docs/index.md

 - drag and drop reordering.

-As these two apps differ a lot and **todolistme** is far more developed solution I decided to compare only basic parameters.
+As these two apps differ a lot and **todolistme** is far more developed solution only basic parameters comparison was analyzed.
-Here is results of basic audit for **todolistme** page.
+There is results of basic audit for **todolistme** page beneath.

 ### Loading "todolistme"